Bartolomeo26/Mini-Games-Project/README.md

 ![image](https://github.com/Bartolomeo26/Mini-Games-Project/assets/64313992/0c277a31-2b6d-486c-9b93-01eb52cad1af)

 The website offers four games, each testing different skills related to memory and geographical knowledge.
-The descriptions of them are as follows.
+The descriptions of them and the screens presenting the course of the games are as follows.

 Country Game - user is supposed to guess which country it is based on the clues from the previous types!